n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/SIGNL4/README.md

 ### 2. SIGNL4 node

 1. First of all, you'll have to enter credentials for the SIGNL node.
 You can find out how to do that [here](../../../credentials/SIGNL4/README.md).
-2. Enter a message in the message field.
+2. Enter a message in the *Message* field.
-3. Add a title by adding a *Title* field under the 'Additional Fields:' section.
+3. Add a title field by selecting 'Title' in the *Add Field* dropdown.
+4. Enter a title in the *Title* field.
 4. Click on *Execute Node* to run the workflow.